-The Vinoy is a Mediterranean style hotel owned by Marriott group located in downtown Saint Petersburg.
-Perfect place to stay if looking for a weekend escape as it is near the Dali, Chihuly, and Fine arts museum.
-Tons of restaurants and shops are short walk away.
+The Vinoy is a Mediterranean-style hotel owned by Marriott Group, located in downtown Saint Petersburg.
+It’s a perfect place to stay if you’re looking for a weekend escape, as it is near St. Petersburg attractions such as theDali, Chihuly, and Fine Arts Museums.
+Tons of restaurants and shops are a short walk away.

-Or try the St. Pete location of Datz for one of Tampa Bay area’s most popular breakfast and brunch spots!
+Or try the St. Pete location of Datz for one of the Tampa Bay area’s most popular breakfast and brunch spots!

 Florida Holocaust Museum